Ontario Nature Staff

-John Hassell joined Ontario Nature in late 2009.
-He holds a dual role in communications and as a contributing editor for Ontario Nature’s award-winning magazine ON Nature.
-John has a M.A. in International Development Studies with research focusing on sustainable, community-based forestry and a B.A. in political science.
-He has worked in the non-profit sector more than seven years.
-John is an active volunteer in his community and sits on the editorial board of iAM – an e-magazine published by the Ontario Council for International Cooperation.
-He also enjoys outdoor activities, sports and travel.
+John joined Ontario Nature in 2009.
+Along with his role in communications, he is the editor of ON Nature – Ontario Nature’s award-winning magazine.
+John has an M.A. in international development studies with research focusing on sustainable, community-based forestry and a B.A. in political science.
+He has worked in the non-profit sector for more than a decade.
+John is a founding director of ReachUP, an ultimate frisbee organization that promotes healthy lifestyles in under-resourced communities, and on the advisory board of the Toronto Rush.
+He enjoys fringe sports, travel and canoe trips.

 Lisa Richardson – Nature Network and Communications Coordinator